mdwelsh/mdwelsh.github.io/index.md

 layout: page
 ---

-I am a Distinguished Engineer at [OctoML](https://octoml.ai), a Seattle-based startup developing technology to optimize and secure machine learning models for deployment.
+I am the VP of Engineering at [OctoML](https://octoml.ai), a Seattle-based startup developing technology to optimize and secure machine learning models for deployment.
 OctoML is developing [Apache TVM](https://tvm.apache.org/), an optimizing compiler for ML models, as well as cloud-based services to measure, tune, and package ML models for